Updated: Jun 2

 But none-the-less, that was one of the prevailing lines of thought on moderation at the time.
 His thinking, I believe, was that moderation is just a form of data collection void of nuanced skill.
 Once the data was collected from qualitative research, then the real thinking, strategizing, and planning could commence.

 Jump forward again to 2021, I’m on a video call with a qualitative research manager with a large insurance company with whom I have not yet worked with.
 We are having a conversation about a custom, qual research project my team designed to target government healthcare stakeholders – so it was a hyper-narrow sampling frame and a super hard recruit.
-I can tell she is well-versed in research buying by her questions which I’m enjoying fielding because it is becoming clear to her how we had been thoughtful in the design of the study, and we know the landscape.
+I can tell she is well-versed in research buying by her questions, which I’m enjoying fielding because it is becoming clear to her how we had been thoughtful in the design of the study and how we know the landscape.

 Her most interesting question to me was simple and seemingly straight-forward, “Will there be a choice in moderators?”